hanjm/fasthttpmiddleware/README.md

     NewPrometheusMiddleware return a middleware which can be used by [prometheus](https://github.com/prometheus/prometheus) The prometheus is
     a monitoring system and time series database.
-Note: the returned middleware is contain the function of logmiddleware.
+Note: the returned middleware contains the function of logmiddleware.

 func NewRecoverMiddleware(logger *zap.Logger) Middleware
     NewRecoverMiddleware return a middleware which can let app recover from